matjam/amazing/README.md

 ## Mouse

 You can click around anywhere and add more live cells to the simulation.
+Right click will remove cells.